1. Introduction

 - Borgeaud, S., et al. (2022).
 Improving Language Models by Retrieving from Trillions of Tokens.
 ICML.

 - Lan, Y., et al. (2023).
-Copy-is-All-You-Need: A Two-Stage Framework for Dynamic Vocabulary Generation. arXiv preprint arXiv:2305.xxxxx.
+Copy-is-All-You-Need: A Retrieval-augmented Language Model for Long-form Text Generation. arXiv preprint arXiv:2305.11346.

 - Liu, N., et al. (2024).
-Dynamic Vocabulary Learning for Protein Language Models.
-NeurIPS.
+Dynamic Vocabulary Augmented Generation for Protein Language Models.
+NeurIPS Workshop.